What are keywords?

 Before you create content, you need to understand keyword research which is an SEO basic.
 While there are many free tools on the market, finding keywords for SEO is not a step you can take shortcuts with.

 If you're a website owner, blogger or small business owner who relies on organic traffic for their business listen up.
 This tool is for you!
-Spoiler: you don't need to invest tons of money in Google ads if you know how to use Google Search Console, use Keyword Surfer and know how to navigate Surfer's content planner!
+Spoiler: you don't need to invest tons of money in Google ads if you know how to use Google Search Console, use Keyword Surfer and know how to navigate Surfer's Keyword Research Tool!

-How to use Surfer's content planner to create online content and discover the ideal keyword in SEO:
+How to use Surfer's keyword research tool to create online content and discover the ideal keyword in SEO:

 Step two: select keyword